ankit0806/opensource.guide/_articles/how-to-contribute.md

 ### Do you like helping others code?

-* Review code on other people's submissions
+* Review other people's code submissions
 * Write tutorials for how a project can be used
 * Offer to mentor another contributor, [like @ereichert did for @bronzdoc on Rust](https://github.com/rust-lang/book/issues/123#issuecomment-238049666)